Singular foliations with trivial canonical class: Closed rational differential forms

 Assume that $i_0(H_p)<-2$.
 Then every other irreducible component $H$ of $\Sigma_j$ must satisfy $i(H)<-2$ according to Lemma \ref{L:facts}.
 Then we set

-Notice that $D_j$ satisfies the hypothesis of Lemma \ref{L:logdiv} in a neighborhood of $\Sigma_j$.
+Notice that $D_j$ satisfies the hypothesis of Lemma \ref{L:logdivbis} in a neighborhood of $\Sigma_j$.

 Assume that $i_0(H_p)=-2$ and $a(H_p)=\frac{1}{2}$.
 Lemma \ref{L:facts} implies the same holds true for every irreducible component $H \subset \Sigma_j$.
-Thus over a general point of $\Sigma_j$ we get a logarithmic first integral (induced by the projective structure) which gives rise to a well defined local section $\eta$ of $d\mathcal I$.
-Indeed, these local sections are logarithmic $1$-form with poles on $\Sigma_j$ which are unique up to a multiplicative constant.
-Using Mayer-Vietoris sequence, we deduce the existence of a global logarithmic form $\eta_j$ on a neighborhood $V$ of $\Sigma_j$.
-Moreover, one can choose its residues positive real numbers.
+Fact (3) of Section \ref{S:Schwarz} implies that over a general point of $\Sigma_j$, we get a logarithmic first integral (induced by the projective structure) which gives rise to a well defined local section $\beta$ of $d\mathcal I$.
+Indeed, these local sections are logarithmic $1$-forms with poles on $\Sigma_j$, which are unique up to a multiplicative constant.
+Using Mayer-Vietoris sequence, we deduce the existence of a global logarithmic $1$-form $\beta_j$ on a neighborhood $V$ of $\Sigma_j$.
+Moreover, one can choose $\beta_j$ with all its residues strictly positive.
+We use the (global) $1$-form $\beta_j$ to change the (local) {\it canonical} $1$-form $\eta$ deduced from Lemma \ref{L:facts} to a new $1$-form $\eta'= \eta + \beta_j$ having all its residues strictly greater than $-1$ and still satisfying $d \omega = \eta' \wedge \omega$.
 In this case we set